 When it comes to beauty, wellness, fashion, and everything in between, you’ll want something upbeat and catchy.
 We recommend you use a song that also features vocals, and “So Fresh” is a perfect example of this type of track.
 Pair this song with a colorful YouTube intro for best results!

 When it comes to YouTube intro music, the options can endless.
 But there are inspiring YouTube intros out there that can help you make you decision.
 No matter what, remember to keep the correlation between your brand and your channel in mind when creating your YouTube intro, and even more important to keep the connection between your opening and your intro music strong.
 Our best tip?
 Have fun with it!
-We’ve given you our top choices, and there is so much more at Promo.com just waiting to be discovered, listened to, and used!
+We’ve given you our top choices, and there is so much more at Promo.com – like our lyric video maker – just waiting to be discovered, listened to, and used!
 Happy YouTubing!

 Give your intro an upgrade with Promo's 110M+ premium footage options, custom text-styles and royalty free music